lecluyse2000/CCalc/README.md

 - With the `-c` or `--continuous` flag, the program will run in continuous mode.
 The user will be prompted for boolean expressions to evaluate until exiting the program by typing `exit`, `quit`, or `q`.
 Passing in any other arguments along with `-c` will result in an error and the program will not run.
 - The flag `-f` or `--file` runs the program in file mode.
 Launching the program in this mode will take a list of expressions from `expressions.txt` and place the results in `results.txt`.
 The `expressions.txt` file must be placed in the current working directory.
 - With the `-v` or `--version` flag.
 The program simply displays the version information of the program.
+- The `--help` flag prints a screen explaining all the flags and general program usage.

 ## Building from source